Animal Communication

 I love to bring humor – or maybe lightheartedness – into animal communication, where appropriate.
 When there are grave situations, I honor the person and animal’s experience and emotions.

 Still, bringing fun and silliness can create a new energy in the relationship.
-Any time we can shift our anger, fear or frustration to a lighter emotion, it’s good for us.
+Any time we can shift our anger, fear or frustration to a lighter emotion, it’s good for us and them.

 Thanks, Navy!